San Miguel, Leyte

 On November 30, 2018, a two-day music & arts festival was held in Guinciaman farm.
 The "For the Love of Leyte" included local bands, such as Ben&Ben and Itchyworms, and international musicians alongside an immersive program of music, art, and workshops.
 The movement was to light the talents of the region, both during the music festival and through the long-term initiatives on the island.

 History

 According to the manuscript written by Lorenzo Babula, one of the old town executives of this municipality, the first people were only few then so their homes were scattered in the forests where they tilled land for subsistence.
 Later, some settled along the seashore and they fished for food and as a means of livelihood.

 As time went on, many of them lived in a place called "Sabang" which means mouth of the river then later it became a small barrio.
 This was the period when the "Moros" from Jolo who were pirates forced women to go with them to Mindanao so they couldbe sold to their "datu" or ruler as cooks or laundrywomen.

+Consolidation to Alangalang

+In 1903, San Miguel was consolidated to Alangalang and thus became its barangay but was subsequently reversed by the Governor General in 1909 through Executive Order 81.